polserver/poltools/releases/097/Distro/pkg/packetHooks/PartySystem/docs/readme.txt

 [ - Changes - ]
+1.3:
+  Fixed some careless bugs I missed after moving around a bunch in an effort to optimize.
+Thanks Repsak for letting me know and how to fix it.
+  Note: I know of a few people (including Repsak) who use this with 096 and it works OK, so I'm changing core required to 096.
+        Let me know if you have issues.

 1.2:
-  UO.com says to use "/t #" for private messaging which is handled client-side so "/#" support was removed Fixed a bug with private messages to someone in party position 10 Changed spacing and variable names to make it more like the distro
+  UO.com says to use "/t#" for private messaging which is handled client-side so "/#" support was removed (stratics lied to me)
+  Fixed a bug with private messages to someone in party position 10 Changed spacing and variable names to make it more like the distro